betaflight/betaflight.com/docs/wiki/getting-started/troubleshooting.md

 - If you have flashed the wrong firmware, the flight controller may not have the correct drivers for the sensors.
 Make sure you chose the correct target for your flight controller when flashing, and applied the custom defaults when prompted to

-- With Betaflight 4.4 and the new cloud build system, make sure that you have the appropriate options selected when bulding the firmware
+- With Betaflight 4.4 and the new cloud build system, make sure that you have the appropriate options selected when building the firmware

 ### Gyro Response Does Not Match Real Movement